waltroloson/twitterbot/README.md

 $ python followHandles.py -h
 ```

 This will output the usage details.
-The parameter to specify is an input file with handles to be processed.
+The parameter to specify is an input CSV file with handles to be processed.
+This file should contain the following columns (same as sample file 'TwitterFollow-Walt.csv' provided):

+1. Name.
+1. Job.
+1. Title.
+1. Company.
+1. Linkedin.
+1. Twitter.
+1. SIQ.
+1. Notes.

 ### What does a single TwitterBot execution entail? ###